This post contains affiliate links.

 Did you know you can make your own flavored tortillas?
-Not only is it insanely easy, but the flavor possibilities are endless!
-Today, we’re making spinach, sun-dried tomato, and roasted garlic flour tortillas.
-With over 30 5-star reviews, you can guarantee these homemade wraps will be a hit.
+Not only is it easy, but the flavor possibilities are endless!
+Today, we’re making spinach, sun-dried tomato, and roasted garlic flour tortillas (and I’ll include a guide on how to create your own flavor!).

 The Tortillas Of Your Dreams